jimmyadaro/ig-api-scrapper-php/README.md

 ## How it works

-This script will connect to your Instagram account using the Instagram User Token, get the last _n_ posts (read "_Configuration_"), check if the last one is already inside the "dist" folder (read "_Installation_") and if it is no there will download the last _n_ posts in the "tmp" folder, and then replace the "dist" folder content –erasing everything inside that directory!– with the new content from "tmp".
+This script will connect to your Instagram account using the Instagram User Token, get the last _n_ posts (read "_Configuration_"), check if the last one is already inside the "dist" folder (read "_Installation_"), if it is no there it will download the last _n_ posts in the "tmp" folder, and finally replace the "dist" folder content –erasing everything inside that directory!– with the new content from "tmp" –erasing everything inside that directory!–.

 This way we provide **near-zero downtime**, which may vary depending on how fast your system is for moving files from one folder to another (which usually is a quite light task).

-The downloaded images have this format: `<POST_NUMBER>-<URL_CODE>-.jpg` So, if you download your last 6 posts, the last file will be named something like: `6-abc123.jpg` We include a **simple example** of how to get this posts and their URL in the `index.php` file of this repository, which will be **empty until you execute the script** provided in the section "_Try it_" of this document.
+The downloaded images have this format: `<POST_NUMBER>-<URL_CODE>-.jpg` So, if you download your last 6 posts, the last file will be named something like: `6-abc123.jpg` We include a **simple example** of how to get this posts and their URLs in the `index.php` file, which will be **empty until you execute the script** provided in the section "_Try it_" of this document.

 ## Installation

 You just need to place both `ig-cronjob.php` and `ig-cronjob.ini` in your project's root folder.

-Then you should create the required folder structure:
+Then create the required folder structure:

 ```
 your-site/